-Notes Contribution for the first Payment Date will be equal to the LIBOR Interest Component for such Payment Date.
-The Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1 Notes, together with the "Related Combinable and Recombinable Notes" (the "RCR Notes") set forth on Schedule I (including the Class 1M-2 Notes).
-The Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1 Notes are the "Exchangeable Notes" to which the RCR Notes relate.
+Contribution for the first Payment Date will be equal to the LIBOR Interest Component for such Payment Date.
+Notes The Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes, together with the "Related Combinable and Recombinable Notes" (the " RCR Notes ") set forth on Schedule I (including the Class 2M-2 Notes).
+The Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes are the " Exchangeable Notes " to which the RCR Notes relate.
 The Notes will receive principal payments, if entitled to receive principal, and will be allocated reductions and increases in Class Principal Balance or Class Notional Amount, as applicable, in accordance with such allocations to the related Reference Tranches.
-Exchanges of RCR Notes Holders of Class 1M-2 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa, and Holders of the Class 1B-1 Notes may exchange all or part of those Notes for proportionate interests in the related RCR Notes, and vice versa.
-Additionally, Holders of Class 1M-2A, Class 1M-2B and Class 1M-2C Notes may further exchange all or part of those Exchangeable Notes for proportionate interests in the related RCR Notes, and vice versa.
+Exchanges of RCR Notes Holders of Class 2M-2 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa, and Holders of the Class 2B-1 Notes may exchange all or part of those Notes for proportionate interests in the related RCR Notes, and vice versa.
+Additionally, Holders of Class 2M-2A, Class 2M-2B and Class 2M-2C Notes may further exchange all or part of those Exchangeable Notes for proportionate interests in the related RCR Notes, and vice versa.
 Holders of certain Classes of RCR Notes may further exchange all or part of those Classes for proportionate interests in other RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
 Exchanges may occur repeatedly.
-Schedule I hereto sets forth the available combinations (the "Combinations") and characteristics of the RCR Notes and the exchange procedures and fees.
+Schedule I hereto sets forth the available combinations (the " Combinations ") and characteristics of the RCR Notes and the exchange procedures and fees.
 RCR Notes that are held by Holders will receive interest payments that are allocable to the related Exchangeable Notes, calculated at the applicable class coupon rate, and all principal amounts that are payable by the Issuer on the related Exchangeable Notes will be allocated to and payable to the related RCR Notes entitled to principal.
-In addition, all Tranche Write-down Amounts that are allocable to Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes (to the extent such RCR Notes have a Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
-If any Tranche Write-down Amounts that are allocable to Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
+In addition, all Tranche Write-down Amounts that are allocable to Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes (to the extent such RCR Notes have a Class Principal Balance or Class Notional Amount, as applicable, greater than zero).
+Further, all Tranche Write-up Amounts that are allocable to Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
 If any Tranche Write-down Amounts are allocated to a Class or Classes of Exchangeable Notes on any Payment Date, the Issuer will owe Fannie Mae a Return Amount in respect of such Payment Date.
-To the extent that any Tranche Write-up Amounts are allocated to increase the Clas
+To the extent that any Tranche Write-up Amounts are allocated to increase the